babanomania/The-TODO-Hardening-Initiative/README.md

 * Apply secure-by-design practices using only open-source tools.
 * Transition from trust-based to verifiable software delivery.
 * Teach real-world DevSecOps concepts through hands-on implementation.
  The lifecycle is split into a **build phase** handled by GitLab CI and a **deploy phase** driven by Helm.
-The build phase produces signed and scanned container images and Helm installs them after signature verification.
+Argo CD reconciles the Helm release with Git so only the signed and scanned images are deployed.

 ## Hardening Features Implemented